Nabil-24-stack/Coterate-2nd/README.md

 Click the "•••" menu on any page and select "Delete Page".

-### Pasting UI Designs
+### Importing Figma Designs

-1. Copy a UI design to your clipboard (from Figma, Sketch, or any other design tool)
+1. Copy a "Copy link to selection" URL from Figma
-2. Click on the current page in the app
+2. Click the "Analyze Design" button in Coterate
-3. Paste (Ctrl+V or Cmd+V) the design into the app
+3. Paste the Figma URL and click "Import"
+4. Wait for the design to be processed and analyzed

 ### Canvas Navigation